 1. Check for infection

-Check for infection – The source also recommends that you screen your dog's ears for infection, preferably more often than you bathe him or her!
-Ears should be a healthy, pinkish color.
-Inflammation and swelling, excessive dirt, a strong odor or general ear sensitivity are signs that something's not as it should be.
+It is also recommended that you screen your dog's ears for infection, preferably more often than you bathe him or her.
+The ears should be a healthy, pinkish color.
+Inflammation and swelling, excessive dirt, a strong odor, or general ear sensitivity are signs that something's not as it should be.
 Immediately call your vet to consult.

-Some dogs, like Shih Tzus, Maltese or Poodles, have continual hair growth within the ear canal, which means you might have to do some trimming.
+Some dogs, like Shih Tzus, Malteses, or Poodles, have continual hair growth within the ear canal, which means you might have to do some trimming.
 If you're not comfortable taking this on by yourself, head to a groomer, but with a gentle hand and the right tools, you can tackle this yourself.

 A clean ear is key to avoiding infection, and most dogs don't mind it in the least.
 So why not make it a regular priority in your dog's grooming?